rishabhc32/NutriHack/README.md

 This is how it will work:
 * User clicks the photo of the food.
 * The picture is processed and send to servers.
-* With some ML and server magic we identify the food.
+* With some DL and server magic we identify the food.
 * The food's nutrient information is sent back to user.

 ![Architecture Image 1](images/arch1.jpg)

+### How it Works
+* We capture the camera feed from device using `WebRTC`.
+* When user cliks capture button, the captured image frame is sent to `flask` server through `URL multipart form data` in `POST` request.
+* DL and Server magic:
+  * Images are classified using CNN.
+  * After classification food's nutrient information is extracted using `edamam API`.
+  * The response `JSON` is sent back to the user.
+* After receiving the response, nutrient info is displayed on user screen.